Plutonium-X/.github/profile/README.md

 - <a href=https://github.com/Plutonium-X/Quete_Oghma>The Gift of Oghma</a>: gives a purpose to 3 unique books that are otherwise useless.
 - <a href=https://github.com/Plutonium-X/MISC_Traps>Trap Revision</a>: some great options to make managing traps easier.
 - <a href=https://github.com/Plutonium-X/MISC_Fairy>Authentic Mischievous Fairy Dragon</a>: a familiar that really serves a purpose.
 - <a href=https://github.com/Plutonium-X/MISC_Homeward>Homeward Bound</a>: improves companion management in Brinnlaw and the Antechamber.
+- <a href=https://github.com/Plutonium-X/GAMEPLAY_Sarevok>Sarevok True power</a>: gives Sarevok in TOB two special moves borrowed from Sagat in Street Fighter.
 - <a href=https://github.com/Plutonium-X/SORTS_Summons>Improved Summons</a>: summon vampires, beholders and other goodies.*

 ## <ins>Items Mods : </ins>